English-language spelling reform

-For centuries, there have been movements to reform the spelling of the English language.
-It seeks to change English orthography so that it is more consistent, matches pronunciation better, and follows the alphabetic principle.
-Common motives for spelling reform include quicker learning, cheaper learning, and making English more useful as an international auxiliary language.
+Many proposals have been made to change to the system of English orthography with the aim of making it more consistent and closer to the spoken language.
+Common motives for spelling reform include making learning quicker and cheaper, thereby making English more useful as an international language.

-Reform proposals vary in terms of the depth of the linguistic changes and by their implementations.
-In terms of writing systems, most spelling reform proposals are moderate; they use the traditional English alphabet, try to maintain the familiar shapes of words, and try to maintain common conventions (such as silent e).
-More radical proposals involve adding or removing letters or symbols, or even creating new alphabets.
+Reform proposals vary widely in the scope and depth of their changes.
+While some aim to uniformly follow the alphabetic principle (occasionally by creating new alphabets), others merely suggest changing a few common words.
+Conservative proposals try to improve the existing system by using the traditional English alphabet, maintaining the familiar shapes of words and applying existing conventions more regularly (such as silent e).
+More radical proposals might completely restructure the look and feel of the system.
 Some reformers prefer a gradual change implemented in stages, while others favor an immediate and total reform for all.

 Some spelling reform proposals have been adopted partially or temporarily.
 Many of the spellings preferred by Noah Webster have become standard in the United States, but have not been adopted elsewhere (see American and British English spelling differences).
-Harry Lindgren's proposal, SR1, was once popular in Australia.

 History

-Modern English spelling developed from about 1350 onwards, when—after three centuries of Norman French rule—English gradually became the official language of England again, although very different from before 1066, having incorporated many words of French origin (battle, beef, button, etc.).
-Early writers of this new English, such as Geoffrey Chaucer, gave it a fairly consistent spelling system, but this was soon diluted by Chancery clerks who re-spelled words based on French orthography.
-English spelling consistency was dealt a further blow when William Caxton brought the printing press to London in 1476.
+Modern English spelling developed from about 1350 onwards, when—after three centuries of Norman French rule—English gradually became the official language of England again, although very different from before 1066, having incorporated many words of French origin (channel, tenor, royal, etc.).
+Early writers of this new English, such as Geoffrey Chaucer, gave it a fairly consistent spelling system, but this was soon diluted by Chancery clerks who respelled words based on French orthography.
+English spelling consistency was further reduced when William Caxton brought the printing press to London in 1476.
 Having lived in mainland Europe for the preceding 30 years, his grasp of the English spelling system had become uncertain.
-The Belgian assistants whom he brought to help him set up his business had an even poorer command of it.
+The Flemish assistants whom he brought to help him set up his business had an even poorer command of it.

 As printing developed, printers began to develop individual preferences or "house styles".
 Furthermore, typesetters were paid by the line and were fond of making words longer.
 However, the biggest change in English spelling consistency occurred between 1525, when William Tyndale first translated the New Testament, and 1539, when King Henry VIII legalized the printing of English Bibles in England.
 The many editions of these Bibles were all printed outside England by people who spoke little or no English.
 They often changed spellings to match their Dutch orthography.
 Examples include the silent h in ghost (to match Dutch gheest, which later became geest), aghast, ghastly and gherkin.
 The silent h in other words—such as ghospel, ghossip and ghizzard—was later removed.

 There have been two periods when spelling reform of the English language has attracted particular interest.

 16th and 17th centuries

-The first of these periods was from the middle of the 16th to the middle of the 17th centuries AD, when a number of publications outlining proposals for reform were published.
-Some of these proposals were:
+The first of these periods was from the mid-16th to the mid-17th centuries, when a number of publications outlining proposals for reform were published.
+Some of them are detailed below: